stilvoid/babel/README.md

               that contains more than one line.
               It's quite readable :)

+Optionally, the extra lines may also include the equals sign.
+This can aid readability where the value contains a blank line.

+Example:

+    longer_text=This long piece of text
+               =contains a blank line.
+               =
+               =See? :)

 ### Comments

 Babel files may contain blank lines and comment lines which will be ignored by the parser.